MainulDip/web3-study/blockchain-solidity-js/solidity-basic-1.md

 ### Memory, Storage, Calldata:
-* EVM can access and store information in six places:
+* EVM (ETH vertual machine) can access and store information in six places:
  - Stack:

  - Memory: temoporary variable (ie, function's param or inside functions), it is mutable. applicable for array (sting is also array), struct or mapping types.